Minimum Wage in Australia: What You Need to Know Before Moving Here

 The annual wage review is a vital process.
 Conducted by the Fair Work Commission, it assesses the current economic climate.

 The review considers factors like inflation and living costs.
 It aims to adjust wages fairly, ensuring workers maintain their purchasing power.
-Additionally, there is a special national minimum wage for certain categories of workers, such as trainees and apprentices, which is adjusted annually to consider their unique situations.
+Additionally, there is a special national minimum wage for specific categories of workers, such as trainees and apprentices, which is adjusted annually to consider their unique situations.

 New rates take effect on or after 1 July each year, the first full pay period.
 These adjustments reflect economic conditions and endorse fair treatment for all employees.